 We recognise children with Special Educational Needs and Disabilities (SEND) are three times more likely to be abused than their peers.
 Additional barriers can sometimes exist when recognising abuse in SEND children.
-These can include:
+Therefore any reports of abuse involving children with SEND will involve liaison with the Designated Safeguarding